-Salus University is accredited by the Commission on Institutions of Higher Education of the Middle States Commission on Higher Education (MSCHE).
+Salus University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools (MSA).

-The University is approved by the Department of Education of the Commonwealth of Pennsylvania and is approved for veteran's education under US Code, Section 1775.
+The University is approved by the Department of Education of the Commonwealth of Pennsylvania and is approved for veterans’ education under U.S. Code, Section 1775.

-Students who graduate from this CAA accredited program are eligible for professional licensure in all states and eligible to apply for the American Speech-Language-Hearing Association (ASHA) certificate of clinical competence in audiology (CCC-A) and the American Board of Audiology (ABA) certification in audiology.
+The clinical Doctor of Audiology (AuD) degree program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+The current period of accreditation is July 1, 2011 through June 30, 2019.
+Graduates are eligible for professional licensure in all states and eligible to apply for the American Speech-Language-Hearing Association (ASHA) certificate of clinical competence in audiology (CCC-A) and the American Board of Audiology (ABA) certification in audiology.